symfony-cmf/symfony-cmf/README.md

 ## Documentation

-Further documentation can be found in the [documentation repo](https://github.com/symfony-cmf/symfony-cmf-docs) but is still in its early stages.
+Further documentation can be found in the [here](http://symfony-cmf.readthedocs.org/en/latest/index.html) but is still in its early stages.
 There is a [documentation planning](https://github.com/symfony-cmf/symfony-cmf/wiki/Documentation-Planning) available describing the work to do.